Yeba/autobiber/README.md

 More information is welcome, but only title is used while matching right now.

-## output
+## Output
 If more than one bib is found, "xxx find many, please choose manually" will be printed.
-And all bib match wil be saved.
+All bib matched wil be saved.
  ```
  @inproceedings{attentionisallyouneed,
   author    = {Ashish Vaswani and